huss-osman/devops-learning/06-aws/assignments/02-application-load-balancer.md

 - The Application Load Balancer is the only public entry point.
 - The EC2 Security Group is correctly configured.
 - Backend instances remain isolated from direct internet traffic.

 ---

+# Cleaning Up the Infrastructure

+Application Load Balancers and running EC2 instances incur charges while active, so it's important to remove the resources once testing is complete.

+To clean up the deployment:

+- **Delete the Application Load Balancer** (`A2-ALB`) - this also removes the associated load balancer nodes.
+- **Delete the Target Group** (`A2-TargetGroup`) after the load balancer has been removed.
+- **Terminate both EC2 instances** (`A2-EC2-1` and `A2-EC2-2`) to stop compute charges.
+- **Delete the Security Groups** (`A2-ALB-SG` and `A2-EC2-SG`) if they are no longer required.
+- **Delete the VPC** - this also removes the public subnets, route table, and Internet Gateway once all dependent resources have been deleted.

+Leaving the VPC, subnets, route table, Internet Gateway, and Security Groups in place does not incur charges while idle.
+The Application Load Balancer and running EC2 instances are the primary resources that generate ongoing costs in this project.

+---